Ebay

 notice.
 It's a failure causing a clear fraud.

-less specific about seeing the multi-buy promotion boxes,
+specific about seeing the multi-buy promotion boxes, but he

-but he was also refunded the £0.64 that ebay stole from him
+was also refunded the £0.64 that ebay stole from him in my

-to go onto the telephone to make sure that ebay are made
+go onto the telephone to make sure that ebay are made aware of

-aware of the problem, given a chance to respond, and to
+the problem, given a chance to respond, and to attempt to get

-attempt to get the ebay fees back on the refunded part of
+the ebay fees back on the refunded part of the

-the transaction.
-Here is the hour-long telephone call
+transaction.
+Here is the hour-long telephone call to the

-to the "Ebay Seller Support Telephone Line Of Lies"
+"Ebay Seller Support Telephone Line Of Lies" You can

-You can click on the link to hear it.
-The only edits
+click on the link to hear it.
+The only edits are to

-are to remove the hold music and to preserve the anonymity
+remove the hold music and to preserve the anonymity of my

-Concerning Two Further Instances of Ebay Retail Fraud
+Two Further Instances of Ebay Retail Fraud Caused by Failing

 Call Summary